 ➡️ Buy Organic Maple Sugar Pancake Mix from Crown Maple

-Mardi Gras is today primarily a street festival with many processions, street stalls and parades. costumes are not uncommon today due to the mixture with the modern global carnival culture, but are not traditionally part of this holiday.
-Instead, this tradition remains in the USA mainly Halloween The origin is probably the same pagan tradition with which the pre-Christian tribes tried to hide themselves through scary masks to protect against ghosts and with drums and noise drive away the winter If you have had enough of winter and are longing for spring, then just grab one of the great scented candles from the Kringle Candle Halloween Limited Edition and at least drive the winter out of your home.
+Mardi Gras today is primarily a street festival with many processions, street stalls and parades.
+Costumes are not uncommon today due to the mingling with the modern global carnival culture, but are not traditionally an integral part of this holiday.
+Instead, this tradition remains primarily Halloween The origin is probably the same pagan tradition with which the pre-Christian tribes tried to hide themselves through scary masks to protect against ghosts and with drums and noise drive away the winter If you too are tired of winter and long for spring, then simply grab one of the great scented candles from the Kringle Candle Halloween Limited Edition and at least drive the winter out of your home.

 ➡️ Buy Halloween Limited Edition scented candles from Kringle Candle

-Instead merged Over the centuries, both festivals have become a long week of celebration and many of the originally Mexican customs have survived (if of course adapted to the times) to this day.
-These include the omnipresent face painting in the form of skulls, reminiscent of the real skulls that the Aztecs erected to give the returning souls of their ancestors (and also their enemies) a temporary home to offer.
+Instead merged Over the centuries, both festivals have become a long week of celebrations and many of the originally Mexican customs have been preserved (although of course adapted to the times) to this day.
+These include the omnipresent Face painting in the form of skulls, reminiscent of the real skulls that the Aztecs erected to offer the returning souls of their ancestors (and also their adversaries) a temporary home to offer.

 Brazilian Carnival

-The epicenters of the carnival tradition in the new world Today, however, they are mainly located far south of the USA, which is no surprise considering that many of the countries Central and South America during the colonial period Spanish and Portuguese , and thus Catholic influence.
+The epicenters of the carnival tradition in the new world are now mainly located far south of the USA, no wonder when you consider that many of the countries Central and South America during the colonial period under Spanish and Portuguese , and thus Catholic influence.

-The most famous and largest carnival takes place every year in Rio de Janeiro The custom was originally started by the Portuguese colonial rulers introduced, which celebrated the festival with great dance and costume parties and street parades celebrated.
-The Samba , which is now an integral part of the Brazilian carnival, was originally brought by the African prisoners which had been taken to the New World by the Portuguese.
-Today, the Brazilian carnival is dominated by samba and the world-famous parade is held at the same time a competition the (over 200) local samba schools , which, in addition to their dance skills, with colorful costumes compete for the favor of the audience and judges.
+The most famous and largest carnival takes place every year in Rio de Janeiro The custom was originally introduced by the Portuguese colonial rulers introduced, which celebrated the festival with large Dance and costume parties and Street parades celebrated.
+The Samba , which is now an integral part of the Brazilian carnival, was originally brought by the African prisoners which had been brought to the New World by the Portuguese.
+Today, the Brazilian Carnival is dominated by samba, and the world-famous parade is simultaneously a competition the (over 200) local samba schools , which, in addition to their dance skills, with colorful costumes compete for the favor of the audience and judges.

 Far from the dance processions, the carnival is similar to the Mardi Gras in New Orleans & Co. mainly as big street festival with music, food and drinks, which also extends to the local beaches and bars.

 As you can see, there are many unusual paths To celebrate Carnival.
-In the end, it is simply about good mood , good Food and Drink and a good time with friends and acquaintances.
+In the end, it's all about good mood , good Food and Drink and a good time with friends and acquaintances.